 Whenever you introduce new technology skills, you need to stay light on content.
 You can't ask students to do heavy lifting in both areas at the same time.
 This is why All About Me projects are so popular for introducing a new technology!

-Getting students to learn how to use the Templates tab on their own to start projects or add content to graphic organizers is essential for self-directed learning with Wixie the rest of the year.
+Students and teachers can find an entire folder of ideas in Wixie by accessing their Templates folder and opening the General folder and the All About Me folder.
+Getting students to learn how to use the Templates folder on their own to start projects is essential for self-directed learning with Wixie the rest of the year.

-The Training tab in Wixie also includes a tutorial for creating an All About Me table tent.
+The Wixie Help also includes a tutorial for creating an All About Me table tent (click the Tutorials tab on the left).
 Complete the tutorial yourself to introduce yourself to your students and then have them create their own and print labels for their desks.

 First Week Greeting Card - Web cam, paint and type text